 30 Min Serves 2

 Canned salmon recipes don’t come any tastier than this Eastern tinged culinary twist on traditional fishcakes.
 In around 30 minutes, and without too much hard work, you get a row of neat little fishcakes that are really big on exciting flavour.
-The red chillies, coriander and fish sauce all combine to provide an authentic taste of Thailand with more than a little kick to it, and the John West Wild Red Salmon makes for a rich and textured fishcakes base that brings out every drop of the exotic seasoning.
-As canned salmon recipes go, this is a deliciously different take on the fishcake and it works wonderfully well.
+The red chillies, coriander and fish sauce all combine to provide an authentic taste of Thailand with more than a little kick to it, and the John West Wild Red Salmon makes for a rich and textured salmon fishcakes base that brings out every drop of the exotic seasoning.
+As canned salmon goes, this is a deliciously different take on the fishcake and it works wonderfully well.
 Served with fragrant rice or a little well-tossed salad, it’s also an excellent light meal loaded with taste and flavour.

 - 1 can John West Wild Red Salmon (213g), drained, remove skin and bone if preferred

 - 2 red chillies, de-seeded and roughly chopped